FortuneV13/harmony_node_stats/README.md

 ```
 cd ~/ && wget https://raw.githubusercontent.com/FortuneV13/harmony_node_stats/main/install.py -O install.py && python3 install.py
 ```
-You will need to obtain a token from vStatsBot using the /token command on the bot.
-The installation script will ask for this token.
+You will be prompted to enter your vStatsBot token.

 Once complete you should get a ping from vStatsBot to know it installed correctly.